adamwshero/terraform-aws-cloud9/README.md

 Look at our [Terraform example](latest/examples/terraform/) where you can get a better context of usage for both Terraform.
 The Terragrunt example can be viewed directly from GitHub.

+## Usage

+You can create a single Cloud9 environment with an optional elastic IP assigned to it that is inside our outside of your VPC.

+\* NOTE: Resources in this module can cost money to deploy and maintain.
+Size your Cloud9 instances that fit within your budget. \*

 ### Terraform Example